Remember the ‘Amazon Go’ store? From the moment you enter, till you leave the store, there’s no human interaction.

 - “How do I know what inventory comes in and what goes out?”

 - “Is the warehouse space-optimized properly to minimize the time?”

 - “Is the equipment working properly?”

-The equipment, for example, the forklift breaks down increasing the downtime.
+Equipment like forklift breaks down increasing the downtime.
 There’s a delay in operations.
 Moreover, the products stored are in improper condition.
-For example, perishable food items need to be stored at a specific temperature but unfortunately, an improper condition damages the product and it happens more frequently.
+For example, perishable food items that you need to store at a specific temperature but unfortunately, an improper condition damages the product and it happens more frequently.

-These challenges can be overcome by an IoT-driven warehouse management system that automates the entire warehouse operations.
+You can overcome such challenges by IoT solutions for warehouse management that automates the entire warehouse operations.

-Managers have to deal with the warehouse challenges and thus to improve efficiency, they involve IoE (Internet-of-everything).
-It uses sensors and robots that take numerous measurements, collects data from different data points, and uses analytical tools to provide effective, productive, and efficient ways of running the business.
-Here are some of the roles of IoT in warehouses:
+Managers aim to deal with the warehouse challenges, and improve efficiency.
+For this, they involve IoE (Internet-of-everything).
+It uses sensors and robots that take numerous measurements, and collects data from different data points.
+The analytical tools help provide effective, productive, and efficient ways of running the business.
+Here are some of the roles of IoT solutions for warehouse management: